-Talbot Rice Gallery and Edinburgh Art Festival are pleased to announce that a new sound installation by artist Emeka Ogboh (b.
-1977, Nigeria) will be unveiled at Edinburgh’s Burns Monument on 29 July 2021.
-The new public artwork, co-commissioned by Talbot Rice Gallery and Edinburgh Art Festival, is a response to the ongoing theatre surrounding the U.K.’s departure from the European Union.
+Talbot Rice Gallery and Edinburgh Art Festival unveiled a new sound installation by artist Emeka Ogboh (b.
+1977, Nigeria) at Edinburgh’s Burns Monument on 29 July 2021.
+The public artwork, co-commissioned by Talbot Rice Gallery and Edinburgh Art Festival, is a response to the ongoing theatre surrounding the UK’s departure from the European Union.

 Emeka Ogboh currently lives and works between Lagos and Berlin.
 His work explores how private, public and collective memories and histories are translated, transformed, transcribed, and engraved in sound; and has been shown in solo exhibitions at Cleveland Museum of Art, Cleveland (2019); The Power Plant Contemporary Art Gallery, Toronto (2018); Tate Modern, London (2017), as well as documenta 14, Athens/Kassel (2017), Skulptur Projekte Münster (2017) and the 56th Venice Biennale, Italy (2015).

-The recordings were made in Edinburgh and Glasgow in spring 2021, and have been programmed and sequenced to create a constantly changing arrangement for a 7-channel sound installation placed inside the historic Burns Monument for the duration of Edinburgh Art Festival 2021.
+The recordings were made in Edinburgh and Glasgow in spring 2021, and were programmed and sequenced to create a constantly changing arrangement for a 7-channel sound installation placed inside the historic Burns Monument for the duration of Edinburgh Art Festival 2021.

 Ogboh’s artwork forms part of the commissioning programme for Edinburgh Art Festival 2021, which this year will also include new work from Sean Lynch in a co-commission with Edinburgh Sculpture Workshop, a programme of new work curated by associate artist Tako Taal, and the UK and European premiere of Lessons of the Hour by Isaac Julien, in a partnership with National Galleries Scotland.